 Is True Foundation accredited?

-We are currently seeking a Christian accreditation organization to start the process with.
+We are currently seeking a Christian accreditation organization with which to start the process.
 Oklahoma law exempts private/parochial schools from any requirement for accreditation.
 Any accreditation is strictly based on each school's own discretion.

 Are True Foundation teachers certified?

 Oklahoma state law allows teachers of private/parochial schools to teach without any certification.
 However, as True Foundation progresses in the accreditation process, the teachers may be required to be certified through the organization of our choosing.
 In addition, our teachers are required to work on being certified through FACE as master teachers of the Principle Approach.